 - 5 Career Outlook for NICU Neonatal Nurses

 NICU Nurse Job Description

-If you work as an Neonatal Intensive Care Unit nurse, you must care for sick babies or infants that were born prematurely.
+If you work as a Neonatal Intensive Care Unit nurse, you must care for sick babies or infants that were born prematurely.
 These infants must be carefully monitored for long durations in some instances.
 Keeping track of their care can, therefore, go on for weeks or months at a time.

 When a baby needs this type of care, they are born at a low birth weight.
 That is why they need to be carefully monitored and managed.
-Because of advancements in medicine, the survival rates for premature babies is rising.
+Because of advancements in medicine, the survival rates for premature babies are rising.
 Part of this increase has to do with the care that Neonatal nurses provide.

 These specialist nurses provide monitoring, as well as individualized care and feeding.
 They work and communicate with an infant’s parents to help them through an emotional time.
 A lot of emphasis is placed on parental care – recognizing the stress involving parents and babies.

 Neonatal Nurse Salary

 If you learn more about what RNs make, you will know about what to expect in earnings as an NICU nurse.
 The average pay for Registered Nurses in the US is around $73,550.
 A NICU Nurse will generally earn more than an RN of similar education and position due to the increased specialization of the job.